Cycling and Walking Investment Strategy worthless without meaningful funding, say cycling groups

 CTC, British Cycling and their allies want to see the following commitments made by government:

-- A framework for assessing progress in delivering the strategy; and
+- A framework for assessing progress in delivering the strategy

 - Independent governance to challenge and support the strategy.